Laveque History, Family Crest & Coats of Arms

-Normandy.
+The name Laveque belongs to the early history of France, in the much fought over region of Normandy.
 It is a product of the family's residency in Normandy.

-Early Origins of the laveque family
+Early Origins of the Laveque family

-Normandy (French: Normandie), the former Duchy of Normandy.
-One of the first records of the family was Ralph and John Leveske who were listed there 1180-98 (Magni Rotuli Scaccarii Normanniae).
-CITATION[CLOSE]
+The surname Laveque was first found in Normandy (French: Normandie), the former Duchy of Normandy.
+One of the first records of the family was Ralph and John Leveske, who were listed there from 1180-98 according to the Magni Rotuli Scaccarii Normanniae.

-Early History of the laveque family
+Early History of the Laveque family

-laveque Spelling Variations
+Laveque Spelling Variations

-Early Notables of the laveque family (pre 1700)
+Early Notables of the Laveque family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early laveque Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Laveque Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the laveque family to the New World and Oceana
+Migration of the Laveque family

 France was active as a cultural leader in the early 16th century.
 One particular area in which they lead was the exploration of the New World.
 The explorers, like Jacques Cartier in 1534, led the way to North America.
 Champlain, in 1608, made the first of twenty voyages to France to attract settlers and brought the first migrant in 1617.
 By 1675, there were 7000 French in Quebec, and the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
-The family name laveque has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
-Amongst the settlers in North America with this distinguished name laveque were Marie Levesque settled in Virginia in 1700; Paul Levesque, aged 14; settled in New Orleans in 1820; Alexandre Levesque, aged 17; settled in New Orleans in 1820.
+The family name Laveque has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
+Amongst the settlers in North America with this distinguished name Laveque were Marie Levesque settled in Virginia in 1700; Paul Levesque, aged 14; settled in New Orleans in 1820; Alexandre Levesque, aged 17; settled in New Orleans in 1820.